Mayor & Council

 Councillor Ed Cole

-I did all my service in Alberta, serving at Swan Hills, Spruce Grove, Valleyview and Red Deer City, until I retired in 2001.
+I completed all my service in Alberta, serving at Swan Hills, Spruce Grove, Valleyview and Red Deer City, until I retired in 2001.
 Moving to Alix in 2011, I immediately felt very welcome, and part of the community.
 In 2017, I decided to return something to the community I felt was home, and stood for public office, as a Village Councillor.
+I was humbled and honoured to be re-elected in 2021 and again in 2025, and I look forward to working with the new Council team, to make Alix prosper.

-I work as a Traffic Ticket Defence Agent, defending people on traffic and other provincial statues, in Her Majesty's courts.
+I work as a Traffic Ticket Defence Agent, defending people on traffic and other provincial statues, in His Majesty's courts.
 Prior to the RCMP, I served in the Naval Reserve as a Signalman (Sea) from 1976 to 1980, and later as a CIC Officer (Sea) from 1999 to 2015.
+I have three grown children, who I am extremely proud of.
+I serve my fellow Alixians on the Municipal Planning Commission, Village/School Joint Use and Planning Agreement, Lacombe Regional Emergency Management Committee, and Bashaw RCMP Community Consultive Group.

 Contact email is: